1000 S AMERICANA BLVD

 Information on parking in City of Boise parks during Boise State home games, learn more here.

 One of the "Ribbon of Jewels," Ann Morrison is an urban park located on the Boise River.
 The park property was purchased by Morrison-Knudsen Co. founder Harry W. Morrison in honor of his late wife, Ann Morrison, and built in 1959 by Morrison-Knudsen employees.

-The 153-acre park features a distinctive spray fountain, gardens, Candy Cane Playground, tennis courts, lighted softball diamonds, soccer, cricket and football fields, and a picnic pavilion.
+The 153-acre park features a distinctive spray fountain, bocce courts, disc golf course, horseshoe pits, outdoor gym, sand volleyball court, Candy Cane Playground, tennis courts, lighted softball diamonds, soccer, cricket and football fields, and a reservable picnic pavilion.